Code golf: Examples

-Code golf websites include novel golfing languages created by users to win code golf challenges.
-Other popular languages include 05AB1E, Husk, Pyth, CJam and Jelly.
+An example of Vyxal 3 code for Fizz buzz, annotated with an explanation:

 Types of code golf

 Some code golf questions, such as those posed on general programming sites, may not require implementation in a specific programming language.
 However, this limits the style of problems that it is possible for the problem designers to pose (for example, by limiting the use of certain language features).
 In addition, the creation of such "open" questions has resulted in the design of code golf specific programming language dialects such as REBMU (a dialect of REBOL).
 Both online and live competitions may also include time limits.

 Practical applications

 In 2019, cryptography researchers Xavier Bonnetain, Léo Perrin and Shizhu Tian used code golf and the closely linked concept of Kolmogorov complexity to show that the S-box used in the Streebog and Kuznyechik cryptography algorithms was significantly less random than its creators claimed it was.